victor-perov/go-clickhouse/README.md

 [quota_key](https://clickhouse.yandex/docs/en/operations/quotas/) for each
 query.
 The database driver provides ability to set these parameters as well.

+There are constants `QueryID` and `QuotaKey` for correct setting these params.

 `quota_key` could be set as empty string, but `query_id` - does not.
 Keep in mind, that setting same `query_id` could produce exception or replace already running query depending on current Clickhouse settings.
 See